Buydown: A Way To Reduce Interest Rates

 3-2-1 Buydown

-Review the chart below to see how the buydown would affect the buyer’s monthly mortgage payments.
+The chart below shows how the buydown would affect the buyer’s monthly mortgage payments:

 Year Interest Rate Monthly Payment Monthly Savings Annual Savings